Duzos/ait-desktop-gen/README.md

 ## Usage
 This script automatically generates all the files and structures necessary for a custom desktop in [AIT](https://github.com/loqor/ait)

+Run the script using [python](https://www.python.org/downloads/)

+aka open command prompt where you saved the file and type this

+`python main.py`

-Run the script using python and select all the things required in the popups
+Select all the things required in the popups

-Only the `main.py` is needed for this script to run.
+Only the `main.py` is needed for this script to run, so just download that file